collinplank/NotBandsInTown-App/README.md

 ---

 ## Future Enhancements
-- **SPush Notifications**: Alert users about new events for their favorite artists.
+- **Push Notifications**: Alert users about new events for their favorite artists.
 - **Advanced Filters**: Add options to filter events by location, date, and genre.
 - **Social Sharing**: Share events with friends directly from the app.